jldimond/Coral-CpG-ratio-MS/methods.md

 **Statiscal Analysis**

 Transcriptome CpG O/E patterns were evaluated with a mixture model using the mixtools R package (I will add more details here soon).
 Mean CpG O/E for each GOslim term was evaluated with ANOVA followed by post-hoc tests.
+A Kolmogorov–Smirnov test was used to compare whole transcriptome and differentially expressed gene CpG O/E distributions (note: Mann-Whitney test may be more appropriate.
+See this blog for methods: http://thebiobucket.blogspot.com/2011/08/comparing-two-distributions.html#more.
+Also, see this page for methods regarding quantile plots and density curves in R: http://www.statmethods.net/graphs/density.html).